The Problem: Your Front Office Has to Protect Revenue

 You're on a roof.
 In a crawlspace.
 Installing a system.
 Your phone rings.
 You miss it.
-That's a potential $8K-$15K job going to your competition.
+That's a potential $8K-$15K job moving to the next contractor who answers.

-- Virtual Receptionist: A real human, working remotely, answering your calls during business hours.
+- Virtual Receptionist: A real human, working remotely, usually answering during set business hours.

-Both promise to solve your missed call problem.
-But they work very differently.
+Both promise to solve missed calls.
+But only one is designed around revenue recovery instead of message-taking.
 Let's break it down.

 Cost Comparison